 The 2016 aerial photograph is featured in the touring exhibition, Home Means Nevada, and is sponsored by the National Parks Conseration Association.

 Aerials BRC 2015

-Will Roger Peterson’s early black and white underwater photographs of the sea show a secret life of creatures, intricate coral formations, lit from above, each scene quietly moving with the water.
+Will Roger’s early black and white underwater photographs of the sea show a secret life of creatures, intricate coral formations, lit from above, each scene quietly moving with the water.
 This group of works highlights Peterson’s way with negative space and focus, allowing oceanic movement to define subject matter, pattern, and rhythm.
 Looking into this underwater world, one almost hears the echo sound of the musical sea.

 For centuries, the artistry of dance has had a hold over men and women alike.
 Skill, ornamentation, a beguiling trickery of moves all function to charm the audience.
 Will Roger’s motion photographs capture the essence of subject.
 The artist skillfully merges dance with the mystery of the nineteenth century Eadweard Muybridge’s photographic studies of movement.
 Using modes often associated with surrealist photography, Peterson inverts proportion, space, and perspective creating an enthralling sense of discovery.
 Using motion effect including one-second exposure, strobe, and spotlights on the moving subjects, he creates a dialogue about codified definitions of anima and animus.
 His spellbinding photographs emerge as a convergence between the two, suggestively fluctuating between a sense of the mystic and the artistic.